twibiral/obsidian-execute-code/README.md

 To enable this feature, you have to enable the setting `Persistent Output` in the plugin settings.
 We recommend reopening open notes that contain code blocks after enabling this feature.

-This feature is still experimental and may not work as expected in all cases.
+⚠ This feature is still experimental and may not work as expected in all cases!
 We recommend that you disable this feature if you encounter any problems.